How to: Clean a Chandelier

 2 Bath Towels

-Put down a thick blanket directly underneath your chandelier, this is to prevent any accidental breakages from falling crystals and sconces.
+Put down a thick blanket directly underneath your fixture, this is to prevent any accidental breakages from falling crystals and sconces.

 Using your stepladder, remove all the bulbs.
 These should be cool to touch by now.
 Put them to one side in a safe place, either in a bowl or on a kitchen towel.

-It’s not essential but if you’re able to unhook your whole chandelier from the ceiling, then place the chandelier on a work surface or on the floor on a large blanket.
+It’s not essential but if you’re able to unhook your whole light from the ceiling, then place the chandelier on a work surface or on the floor on a large blanket.

-You can now start to remove the crystals from the chandelier, the best and easiest way is to remove a section of crystals at a time.
+You can now start to remove the crystals from the chandelier.
+The best and easiest way is to remove a section of crystals at a time.
 Place the crystals on the first bath towel, wash them with the soapy water and then rinse with hot water from the tap, wipe dry and put them on the other bath towel.
 Once you have finished one section, replace all the crystals before you continue onto the next section.
-Move around the chandelier until all crystals are cleaned.
+Move around the fixture until all crystals are cleaned.

 Voilà!!
-You now have a sparkling clean chandelier
+You now have a sparkling clean fitting